 CWD was first discovered in northeastern Colorado in 1967.
 Since then, CWD has been detected in free-ranging populations in 20 states including Iowa and Wisconsin, and in Alberta and Saskatchewan, Canada.
 It has been detected in captive facilities in Iowa, Minnesota, Missouri, Nebraska, South Dakota, Wisconsin and 10 other states, as well as Alberta and Saskatchewan, Canada.

-Iowa has tested over 42 thousand wild deer and over 4 thousand captive deer and elk as part of the surveillance efforts since 2002 when CWD was found in Wisconsin.
-Samples are collected from all 99 counties in Iowa; however the majority are taken in the counties nearest to areas where CWD has been detected in other states.
+Iowa has tested more than 57,000 wild deer and more than 3,500 captive deer and elk as part of CWD surveillance efforts since 2002.
+Samples are collected from all 99 counties in Iowa; however, the majority have been taken in the counties nearest to areas where CWD has been detected in other states.
 Samples are collected voluntarily from hunter-harvested deer at check stations and meat lockers.

-"What we are doing is an important part of the national CWD surveillance and monitoring effort," said Dr Dale Garner, bureau chief for the wildlife bureau.
+The DNR is keeping a close eye on the deer population as the disease spreads across the Midwest.
+"What we are doing is an important part of the national CWD surveillance and monitoring effort," said Dr. Dale Garner, bureau chief for the wildlife bureau.
 "It is needed to give us a good picture of what is going on within the deer population."

 Chronic Wasting Disease Response Plan

 (Iowa DNR and Iowa Department of Agriculture and Land Stewardship)

 CWD Cases in Iowa: Allamakee and Davis Counties